University Catalog

 COMS 4391.
 CONFERENCE COURSE.
 3 Hours.

 Topics assigned on an individual basis, covering research or study in the designated areas.
-May be repeated when topic changes, for a maximum of six credit hours.
-Prerequisite: 60 or more hours earned and permission.
+May be repeated when topic changes.
+Prerequisite: 60 or more hours earned and permission of the department.

 COMS 4393.
 COMMUNICATION TOPICS.
 3 Hours.